Barbiturate Toxicity

 Procedural sedation and analgesia are essential to ameliorating painful procedures for both adults and children in the emergency department.
 The favorable pharmacokinetics and adverse effect profile of propofol allows it to be used clinically for procedural sedation.
 However, propofol contains a relatively narrow therapeutic window and is associated with a dose-dependent risk of bradypnea and hypotension, especially in elderly persons.

-While clinically barbiturate use has been largely replaced by benzodiazepines and propofol, there are two distinct scenarios in which their use may still be warranted: status epilepticus and elevated intracranial pressure (ICP).
+Although in clinical practice, barbiturate use has been largely replaced by benzodiazepines and propofol, there are two distinct scenarios in which their use may still be warranted: status epilepticus and elevated intracranial pressure (ICP).

 In a meta-analysis of the use of barbiturates, propofol, or midazolam in RSE there was no difference in short-term mortality, although immediate effectiveness favored barbiturates.[3]
 In addition, pentobarbital’s activity at the GABA receptor is less dependent on the presence of adequate normal quantities of GABA, a theoretical benefit in treating of seizures induced by toxins that deplete GABA.
 Propofol has the advantage of a short half-life which allows for rapid weaning; however, the risks of propofol infusion syndrome needs to be monitored.
-This has to be weighed against barbiturate long elimination time secondary to its lipophilic nature and high adipose storage (thiopental has a 36-hour elimination half life after continuous infusion).[3]
+This has to be weighed against barbiturates' long elimination time secondary to their lipophilic nature and high adipose storage (thiopental has a 36-hour elimination half life after continuous infusion).[3]

-Although guidelines for management of traumatic brain injury (TBI) recommend that high-dose barbiturate therapy may be considered to lower ICP, the evidence for decreasing morbidity and mortality is lacking.
+Although guidelines for management of traumatic brain injury (TBI) recommend that high-dose barbiturate therapy may be considered to lower ICP,[6] the evidence for decreasing morbidity and mortality is lacking.
 In one study, high-dose barbiturate treatment caused a decrease in ICP in 69% of patients but also caused longer periods of a decreased mean arterial pressure (MAP) despite increased use of high-dose vasopressors.
-There was no significant effect on outcome.[6]
-Overall, there is no evidence that barbiturate therapy in patients with TBI improves outcome.[6]
-This probably is from the fact that cerebral perfusion pressure (CPP) remains unchanged as any benefit in decreasing ICP is offset by a decrease in MAP (CPP=MAP-ICP).
+There was no significant effect on outcome.[7]
+Overall, there is no evidence that barbiturate therapy in patients with TBI improves outcome.[7]
+This probably is from the fact that cerebral perfusion pressure (CPP) remains unchanged, as any benefit in decreasing ICP is offset by a decrease in MAP (CPP=MAP-ICP).

 Pathophysiology